Text by CLOT Magazine

 Formafantasma said: Cambio is an attempt to expand our understanding of what design can be, going beyond the finished object in order to include its disciplinary boundaries: forestry techniques and timber legislations then become tools for designing a better future for our forests; scientific knowledge goes hand-in-hand with environmental activism in fighting illegal logging, and the equilibrium of trans-national geopolitics is redefined in the struggle between conservation and consumption.

 Andrea Trimarchi and Simone Farresin are Formafantasma, an Italian design duo based in Amsterdam.
-Their work looks at the design’s ecological and political responsibilities while probing the global industries that consume natural resources.
-Formafantasma has been commissioned by a variety of partners including Fendi, Max Mara, Hermès, and Lexus.
+Their work examines the design’s ecological and political responsibilities while probing the global industries that consume natural resources.
+Formafantasma has been commissioned by various partners, including Fendi, Max Mara, Hermès, and Lexus.
 Their work has also been published internationally and has been acquired by museum collections such as MoMA, Victoria and Albert Museum, the Chicago Art Institute, and the Centre Georges Pompidou.

 The exhibition opens on 4 March and will be on view until 17 May.